erew123/alltalk_tts/README.md

 If you want to use DeepSpeed, you need an Nvidia Graphics card and to install DeepSpeed on your system.
 Instructions are [here](https://github.com/erew123/alltalk_tts#-deepspeed-installation-options)

-#### 🟨 I am having problems getting AllTalk to start after changing settings or making a custom setup/model setup.

-I would suggest following [Problems Updating](https://github.com/erew123/alltalk_tts#-problems-updating) and if you still have issues after that, you can raise an issue [here](https://github.com/erew123/alltalk_tts/issues)

-#### 🟨 I see some red "asyncio" messages

-As far as I am aware, these are to do with the chrome browser the gradio text-generation-webui in some way.
-I raised an issue about this on the text-generation-webui [here](https://github.com/oobabooga/text-generation-webui/issues/4788) where you can see that AllTalk is not loaded and the messages persist.
-Either way, this is more a warning than an actual issue, so shouldnt affect any functionality of either AllTalk or text-generation-webui, they are more just an annoyance.

 #### 🟨 I am having problems updating/some other issue where it wont start up/Im sure this is a bug

 Please see [Problems Updating](https://github.com/erew123/alltalk_tts#-problems-updating).
 If that doesnt help you can raise an ticket [here](https://github.com/erew123/alltalk_tts/issues).
 It would be handy to have any log files from the console where your error is being shown.
 I can only losely support custom built Python environments and give general pointers.